 The Federal Trade Commission has the hots for disclaimers.
 It wants to see them on sites and in advertising pieces where appropriate.
 Failure to use these disclaimers correctly can result in fines of up to $16,000 per violation.
 If you have 100 products on the site and fail to use a disclaimer on each, the fine could be as much as $1.6 million.
 I’ll wait while you get up off the floor.

 Possible Regulatory Issues

 There are other legal steps that must be taken in certain situations as well.
 If you allow users to upload comments or content to your site, then you must comply with the Digital Millennium Copyright Act of 1998.
 This law provides you with immunity from any copyright infringement claims arising from the content your users upload.

-If your site caters directly or indirectly to kids under the age of 13, you may need to comply with the Children’s Online Privacy Protect Act of 1998.
+If your site caters directly or indirectly to kids under the age of 13, you may need to comply with the Children’s Online Privacy Protection Act of 1998.
 “COPPA” is more or less a regulatory nightmare, but you have no choice when it comes to compliance.
 A Justin Beiber fan site recently paid a million dollar penalty for failing to comply.

 Thought also needs to be given to registering trademarks and copyrights for your online business.
 The law provides you with serious advantages should a dispute ever arise, so doing so is well worth the time and expense.

-To be blunt, this list of legal steps could be much longer.
+To be blunt, this list of legal steps to starting a website could be much longer.
 Although much of the above may be new to you, the good news is getting your site into legal compliance isn’t very difficult.
 The key is to get these steps taken care of as soon as possible so you can avoid problems down the road.
 Feel free to contact me to discuss your business.